A Note on Qualified Majority Voting Rules

 Abstract:

-This paper characterizes every qualified majority voting rule with a quota $q$ strictly greater than half of the voter set in environments with just two alternatives through anonymity, responsiveness, and $q$-neutrality.
-Crucially, the latter imposes independence of the labels of the alternatives only for all preference profiles in which some alternative is strictly top-ranked by at least $q$ voters.
-Thus, this paper generalizes May's (1952, Theorem, p.
-682) characterization of the simple majority voting rule to qualified majority voting rules with a quota $q$ strictly greater than half of the voter set.
-In doing so, it shows that these qualified majority voting rules are distinguished by their degree of neutrality.
+This note characterizes every qualified majority voting rule in environments with just two alternatives through anonymity, responsiveness, and q-neutrality.
+Crucially, the latter imposes independence of the labels of the alternatives if and only if some alternative is strictly top-ranked by at least q voters.
+Thus, this note generalizes May's (1952, Theorem, p.
+682) characterization of the simple majority voting rule to qualified majority voting rules.
+In doing so, it shows that qualified majority voting rules are distinguished by their degree of neutrality.

 Citations: